 The External Review Board (ERB) is a multi-disciplinary team of licensed and/or certified health professional with a minimum of 10 years of experience in maternal and child health.
 The current team consists of MDs, certified nurse midwifes, RNs, IBCLCs and registered dietitians who are knowledgeable of maternity care practices to support lactation.
 This team reviews blinded facility assessment reports prepared by the on-site assessors and casts designation ballots based on the results of their review.

-Mary Alice Russo, MBA is BFUSA’s Operations Director.
+Mary Alice Riley, MBA is BFUSA’s Operations Director.
 She is responsible for overseeing the organization’s finance, human resources, and information technology.
 She works with BFUSA staff and hospitals to facilitate services that support business operations and infrastructure.
 Mary Alice joined BFUSA in 2011 as a business development consultant.
 In 2014, she joined the organization fulltime as Director of Operations.
 Prior to joining BFUSA, Mary Alice worked for several hospital and community-based healthcare organizations where she held leadership positions in marketing, philanthropy, and project management.
 She received her master’s in Business Administration from Rensselaer Polytechnic Institute and her bachelor’s in Communications from Marist College.

 The Operations Department is staffed by a team of employed skilled professionals and consultants responsible for the organization’s Business Operations which includes administration, finance, corporate development, human resources, information technology, HIPPA compliance and legal.
 The key function of this department is to assure operational smoothness by designing strategies and procedures that lead to greater cost and organizational efficiencies.